johangithub/AFMAN11-217v1/chp15.md

 15.1.3.
 Applicability.
 Procedures described in this chapter apply only in airspace not under FAA control.
 These procedures are ICAO standard procedures and may be modified by each country (as the U.S. has).

 + 15.1.3.1.
 When determining whether to apply FAA or ICAO procedures in flying an instrument procedure, the nationality of the air traffic controller or who produced the procedure is not relevant.
 The geographic location of the aircraft is the determining factor, unless local procedures (detailed in FLIP and/or local directives) are in place.
-Regardless of the nationality of the air traffic controller and/or the origin of the instrument procedure you are using, if you are flying outside US National Airspace, apply ICAO instrument procedures unless otherwise published.
+Regardless of the nationality of the air traffic controller and/or the origin of the instrument procedure you are using, <strong><em>if you are flying outside US National Airspace, apply ICAO instrument procedures unless otherwise published.</em></strong>

 + 15.1.3.2.
 US National Airspace is defined as airspace controlled by the FAA.
 This airspace is defined geographically as overlying the 50 United States, the District of Columbia, the Commonwealth of Puerto Rico, and the several territories and possessions (ex.
 Marianas Islands, etc.) of the United States.
 By Presidential proclamation in December 1988, this airspace also overlies the waters up to 12 miles from the coast.